OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 environment.
 Optional placeholders such as `${NETATMO_CLIENT_ID:-}` continue to expand to an empty string when unset.

-### Image dimensions
+### Output dimensions

-The `image.width` and `image.height` config values set the browser capture target for the generated PNG.
-The current HTML/CSS layout is tuned for Inkplate 10 portrait output at `825x1200`; those options are not a general layout scaling system.
-Changing them may produce cropped, stretched, or poorly spaced output unless the layout is also retuned.
+Each profile's `width` and `height` values set its capture target.
+The current Firefox HTML/CSS layout is tuned for Inkplate 10 portrait output at `825x1200`;
+dimensions alone are not a general layout scaling system.
+A different device size may require its own renderer or renderer `options` to avoid cropped, stretched, or poorly spaced output.

 ### Browser and PWA viewer